SinOfGuardian/DJangoLessonCode/README.md

-i'm just saving my project here. and this is from DJANGO- FULL COURSE by TELUSKO
+i'm just saving my project progress here. and this is from DJANGO- FULL COURSE by TELUSKO